Al-Qard Al-Hasan Association: Alleged international human rights law violations

 Experts have identified the attack as an attempt by Israel to undermine the trust of Lebanese in Hezbollah and destroy civilian infrastructure to weaken resistance.
 Human rights organizations have condemned the airstrikes, stating that the targeting of Al-Qard Al-Hasan branches violates international human rights law.
 Under customary international law, parties must distinguish between 'military objectives' and 'civilian objects'.
 Only the latter may be the target of military action.
 Human rights organizations have stated that Al-Qard Al-Hasan's association with Hezbollah is not sufficient for its classification as a military objective, and have called for the airstrikes to be investigated as war crimes.
 The United Nations Human Rights Office has condemned the attacks for the extensive damage done to civilian objects.
 It has called for Israel to respect international humanitarian law.

-In July 2025 Lebanon has band dealing with Hezbollah financial entity, the Al-Qard Al-Hassan bank.
+In July 2025 Lebanon has banned dealing with Hezbollah financial entity, the Al-Qard Al-Hassan bank.

+2026 Lebanon war

+Israel's efforts against Hezbollah in the 2026 Lebanon war focused on its military assets as well as its finances, with an emphasis on the estimated $700 million directed from Iran each year through intermediaries that accounted for most of Hezbollah's annual operating budget.
+Some of the earliest Israeli military efforts in March 2026 targeted branches of the Al-Qard Al-Hasan Association, as well as the organization's supply of gold and foreign currency.